cylc/cylc-admin/docs/proposal-optional-output-extension.md

    executed and that might not happen if expiry or submission are optional (or if the pre-requisites for `a` are not met).

-3. A task is complete if the completion condition is satisfied.
+3. A task's outputs are "complete" if the completion condition is satisfied.

    The completion condition can be defined by the user, otherwise the expression is automatically generated according to the rules:

    1. All required outputs (referenced in the graph) must be satisfied.
-   2. If success is optional, then the task is complete if it fails.
+   2. If success is optional, then the outputs are complete if the task fails.
-   3. If submission is optional, then the task is complete if it submit-fails.
+   3. If submission is optional, then the outputs are complete if the task submit-fails.
-   4. If expiry is optional, then the task is complete if it expires.
+   4. If expiry is optional, then the outputs are complete if it the task expires.

    I.E: